noahdammann/CS50/README.md

   - **CS50W** (CS50’s Web Programming with Python and JavaScript)
   - **CS50AI** (CS50’s Introduction to Artificial Intelligence with Python)

-Each branch has a README.md file to assist you.
-Below is the README.md for CS50x.

 &nbsp;
 &nbsp;